 About Me

-Research Interests: I am currently engaged in research on exoplanet atmospheres, and previously engaged in research in astronomy education and science literacy.
+Research Interests: I am conducting research on exoplanet atmospheres with JWST, and previously engaged in research in astronomy education and science literacy.
 See the Research page for more details on my past and current research!

-Hobbies and Other Interests: When I'm not in classes or working on research, I enjoy playing percussion, reading, curling (yes, the Olympic sport everyone loves), and crocheting!
+Hobbies and Other Interests: When I'm not in classes or working on research, I enjoy playing percussion in local concert bands in Albuquerque, playing and teaching curling (yes, the Olympic sport everyone loves), reading, and crocheting!

 Research